EricStautmeister/LinkManager/README.md

 LinkManager
 ```

+## Programm information
+The Programm will upon running it the first time create a JSON file in a Folder called "LinkManager" under the users home directory.
+This file acts as the database for the link collection.

 ### Build binary and source distribution
 To build both a binary distribution (wheel) and a source distribution (sdist) run the following:
 ```bash